leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-preoperative-cornearefractive
 - What are the preoperative preparations for corneal transplant?
+- I am going for corneal transplant, what should I do?
 - How should I prepare before corneal transplant surgery?
 - Do I need to prepare anything before corneal transplant surgery?
 - What should I take note of before corneal transplant surgery?